 In line with the role types, the project was split as follows:

 - Business End User roles: Using the User-Transaction logs (SM20), task roles were assigned to the users based on historical data in combination with line manager approval.
 A number of functional roles were identified and applied as business roles.
 This allows for ease of change if required.
-Organizational level access was provided via value roles.
+Organisational level access was provided via value roles.

 Rule-sets are combined rules that are attached to identified GRC risks.
 They are implemented as a means to link mitigating controls to the risks associated with business processes.
 Soterion developed a standard rule-set that needed to be adapted to suit Saint-Gobain SA’s needs.

 Part of the solution was educating line managers on risks and mitigating controls relevant to their area of responsibility, promoting ownership.
-Business unit heads were trained to understand what they were reviewing so that they can make informed business decisions, thus promoting a culture of risk awareness in the organization.
+Business unit heads were trained to understand what they were reviewing so that they can make informed business decisions, thus promoting a culture of risk awareness in the organisation.

 Emergency Access Management